Inflation remains above 10 per cent in the UK while it's in the single digits in the EU. Which countries are being hit the hardest?

 How is the eurozone coping?

-In the eurozone, inflation dropped to 8.5 per cent in February, bringing the total number of consecutive months of declines to five, despite increases in France, Germany and Spain, according to Eurostat.
+In the eurozone, inflation eased to 6.9 per cent in March, from 8.5 per cent in February, bringing the total number of consecutive months of declines to six.

 Here is a look at the inflation rate in each country in Europe:

 The prices of many commodities - crucially including food - have been rising ever since COVID-19 pandemic lockdowns were first introduced three years ago, straining global supply chains, leaving crops to rot, and causing panic-buying in supermarkets.

 Europe and much of the wider world were also already being hit with rising energy prices before Russia's invasion of Ukraine in late February 2022.

 The war caused prices for natural gas used to heat homes and generate electricity to soar in the double digits as Russia largely cut off supplies to Europe.
 Until then, Russia typically supplied about 40 per cent of Europe's natural gas.

 The latest inflation figures, however, suggest a mild winter and efforts to store and source gas from non-Russian sources have been paying off.